rtxanson/homebrew-language-technology/README.md

-# Homebrew Language Technology tap
+# Homebrew Language Technology Tap

 This tap is designed specifically for a custom build of Nginx with more module options.